zoom-c/docs/trezor-user/recovery.rst

  - A new TREZOR
  - Your filled out TREZOR recovery card
- - A computer with the myTREZOR wallet software installed
+ - A computer with the TREZOR bridge installed

 To start your recovery plug your new TREZOR into your computer and go to |myTrezor|.
 You should see a page like this with a TREZOR recovery button: